amitpdev/react-native-google-places-textinput/README.md

-# React Native Google Places TextInput
+# React Native Google Places Autocomplete TextInput

 A customizable React Native TextInput component for Google Places Autocomplete using the Places API (New)